lukdav/counting-sheep/README.md

 - The sheep are often rendered behind/in-front of each other.
 On smaller screens this can be an issue.
 - The href atribute initially put on the start button to align the users screen with the game-area would not align to the section proposed but to the bottom of the screen.
 Even though an error was revealed as the href must be on an anchor element, this could have been altered, however the href attribute was removed due to the screen viewpoint moving to the bottom, cutting off some of the game area on smaller devices.
+- The jumbotrons are not as small as I'd like and an attempt to resize them will be made.

 ## Deployment